Latest News

 Maguire: Tracking Texas power system as heat waves loom in Texas

-A heat wave that is expected to bring temperatures above 100 degrees Fahrenheit this week is expected to cause a spike in demand for electricity.
+A heat wave that is expected to bring temperatures above 100 degrees Fahrenheit this week is causing the main power system in Texas to prepare for an increase in electricity demand.

 Electric Reliability Council of Texas reported that the growing demand for electricity from industry and data centres, along with widespread air conditioning use, is expected to push peak electricity usage to an all-time high of 84,000 megawatts this week.